5G-ERA/middleware/docs/Administrator/Actionserver.md

 * The action client is triggered and will issue an action goal message to the ROS network.
 This action will have the parameters defined in the table above.
 * The action-server will listen to this action goal and trigger the protocols to check if this goal can be accepted by the system.
 This includes verifying the connectivity to the Middleware, successfully logging in and waiting for a successful plan provided by the Middleware.
 If any of this fails, the action-server understands that the Middleware will not be able to help the robot and therefore the goal will be changed to state aborted.
 (Remember that ROS maintains a state machine for every action goal)
 * If the Middleware answers back with a plan using microservice transactions, the action goal will be changed to state accepted and this updated state will be known by the action client which will then inform the robot that the cloud resources are available to use.
 * For a high-level semantic task, the Middleware will break down the task into smaller, simple parts known as actions.
 The output of the Action planner model will be an action sequence.
 This list of individual actions will have allocated cloud resources as containers and handled by the Middleware Orchestrator and planned by the Resource planner.
-This action sequence will be part of the response provided to the action-server for the robot to know how many steps must be performed and for the robot to update the system for which the robot is currently in at any time.
+This action sequence will be part of the response provided to the action server for the robot to know how many steps must be performed and for the robot to update the system for which the robot is currently at any time.
 This is important as the Middleware will have to remove the resources given after they have been used or plan for another robot to use them instead of recreating the same ones.
 Some containers and resources have the property of being reusable.
 * Usually, ROS implementations of the action server will provide the information of when the server-side has finished execution to the action client.
 This logic is inverted in this implementation.
-In this case, the client-side is responsible for letting the server-side when the resources are no longer needed and can be discarded.
-This protocol is achieved by issuing a new action goal with the same task ID and different parameters about which step the robot is and the status.
-If the robot is executing step one and the server-side receives a new action goal with the same task ID and step 2 in an action sequence.
+In this case, the client side is responsible for letting the server side when the resources are no longer needed and can be discarded.
+This protocol is achieved by issuing a new action goal with the same task ID and different parameters about which step the robot is in and the status.
+If the robot is executing step one and the server side receives a new action goal with the same task ID and step 2 in an action sequence.
 Then the server knows the robot wants to move to the following step and the currently allocated resources may be removed if deemed necessary.
-* For an element of the action sequence, the server-side is responsible for updating with a predefined frequency the status of the resources allocated.
+* For an element of the action sequence, the server side is responsible for updating with a predefined frequency status of the resources allocated.
 This is part of the feedback parameters of the action goal defined by ROS.
 * After the robot has finished the execution of the last element in the action sequence, a new goal will be issued with a distinct element to let the Middleware know that the overall high-level task was achieved successfully.
 This property is the action reference with value –1.
 When receiving this goal, the status of this goal will be changed to success in the state machine and the result call-back will be called.